friendtrips/diversity/README.md

 ### Technical Challenges/What We Learned:

-* “SSL certification with .crt, .ca0-bundle, and .key files is really hard”
+* “SSL certification with .crt, .ca0-bundle, and .key files”
 * “Learning more about the intricacies about Material UI and using event defaults for data needed for dialog boxes”
 * “You can fire off an array of Promises sequentially by using reduce!
 (Fun Fact: Promise.all doesn’t necessarily fire off promises in order)”
 * “The required specificity of POST request objects and connecting the client to your server”